inkykim/thebook/README.md

 ### 🎲 Log Games
 - Click **"+ Log Game"** to record a new game
-- Autocomplete suggests games and players from your history
+- Autocomplete suggests games and players from history
-- Data syncs instantly across all devices
+- Data syncs instantly to all devices

 ### ✏️ Edit History
 - Click **"Edit"** in the Game Log section
 - Modify any game's date, name, winner, or players
 - Delete games you want to remove

+### 🔄 Real-time Sync
+- All changes sync automatically across devices
+- No need to refresh - updates appear instantly

 ### 🏆 Awards